 Vaccinations for special groups in Germany

-For those who are classed as falling in the category of a special or at-risk group, there are also several recommended vaccines:
+For those who fall in the category of a special or at-risk group, there are also several recommended vaccines:

 - Chickenpox vaccine: at-risk groups such as the elderly or those with serious health conditions (e.g., cardiovascular or lung disease)